Table of Contents

 Ok, so maybe it’s not the best name.
 After all, you wouldn’t call a bicycle a non-skateboard.
 Just like you wouldn’t call a horse a non-cow or an airplane a non-bird.
 You see where I’m going here.
 But sometimes—even despite personal intuition, common sense, and logical rationalization—ridiculous things still happen.
 (Think presidential tweets or the Walmart yodeling kid’s rise to fame or Storm Area 51—the list goes on.)
 Still, we generally know it’s never a good idea to name something based on what it’s not.

-This brings us to non-bank financial institutions.
-What are they?
+This brings us to NBFI or better known as non-bank financial institutions.
+Here we will focus on the question: What is NBFC?
+What are NBFC examples?
 What’s their purpose?
+What are the functions of NBFC?
 And how do they fall into the traditional banking landscape?

 What Makes an Organization a Non-Bank Financial Institution?